Twingate/terraform-provider-twingate/docs/guides/aws-deployment-guide.md

 }
 ```

-Lets go ahead and deploy the AMI.
-Either create an VPC and SG or use the ones from the example below
+Now, let's go ahead and deploy the AMI.
+For this example, we're creating a new VPC and security group, but you can use an existing one too.
+We'll deploy the Connector on a private subnet, because it doesn't need and shouldn't have a public IP address.
+Note the shell script that we use to configure the Connector tokens when the AMI launches.

 ```terraform
 # define or use an existing VPC